 The same happens with any other minority group.

 My daughter has two dads.
 Naturally, we bought picture books with two-dad families since before she was born.
-One of her friends in preschool had just a mom.
+One of her friends in preschool is being raised by a single mom.
 This mom was intentional in connecting with us because she wanted her daughter to see different kinds of families.
 But if your child grows up in a mom/dad household, she won’t naturally learn about non-traditional families until she meets one.

 In his book “White Like Me,” Tim Wise explains how many white children encounter race for the first time.
 For context, remember that most White parents were not taught about race by their own parents.
 As a result, talking about race still feels very uncomfortable.
 To avoid saying anything wrong, they often choose not to say anything at all.

 When children talk about race, people of all colors and shapes (at least in the US) clamp up.
 Why?
 Because we have a code that says what’s “appropriate” and what’s not.
-And when kids speak up, without understanding this race-conversation-appropriateness-code, parents are scared.
-What are they going to say?
-What will that say about them?
+And when kids speak up, without understanding this unspoken code, parents are scared.
+What is your kid going to say?
+What will that then say about you?

 And that’s when it happens – and the parent goes, “Shhhhhh, that’s not nice.”